Masters in Ecology, Evolution & Conservation (MSc and MRes)

 The course is primarily intended for graduates with a undergraduate degree equivalent to at least a second class honours in a biological, environmental or related science subject.
 We are also happy to discuss applications from students who have similarly strong experience in biology through work experience.
 We typically look for evidence of greater research experience or a higher degree grade for applicants to the MRes course.

-We maintain a website of advice on funding postgraduate study at Imperial College London and, the Imperial College Master's Support Scheme for UK students, and the Basil Furneaux Memorial Fund for current or past Imperial students, provide competitive scholarship programs that provides support to academically excellent students who might otherwise have been deterred from postgraduate study because of financial constraints.
+We maintain a website of advice on funding postgraduate study at Imperial College London including the Basil Furneaux Memorial Fund for current or past Imperial students, providing competitive scholarship programs that provides support to academically excellent students who might otherwise have been deterred from postgraduate study because of financial constraints.

 Links with employers